dCache/dcache/BUILDING.md

     mvn clean package -am -pl modules/tar

+The dCache docker image is build by packaging the _packages/docker_
+module:

+    mvn clean package -am -pl packages/docker

 It is a separate module from the RPM and DEB packages because the file layout is significantly different in the tarball.